 Who listening, reading or watching has experienced what Dr. Freudenberger has described?

 Well, you’re not alone!
-I have, and it was gosh awful.
+I have experienced business burnout, and it was gosh awful.
 I had a slight inclination but didn’t really understand until it was ‘too late.’
 It’s like watching your kid at a soccer game and a massive downpour unleashes onto you.
 All of a sudden, you’re soaked and unable to run for cover (yup, that happened and it sucked).

-Have you been burned out before?
+Have you experienced life or business burnout before?
 Maybe not at a soccer game, but driving your convertible (or any car or truck or motorcycle) and a whooper of rain unleashes – caught and nothing to do.